12 Best Kayaks for Rivers (August 2026): Expert Tested

 Do I need special training for river kayaking?

 Yes, river kayaking requires specific skills beyond lake paddling.
-Take a swift water safety course to learn reading currents, eddy turns, and rescue techniques.
-Most paddlers need 6-10 river trips to feel confident in Class I-II rapids.
+Take a swift-water safety course to learn reading currents, eddy turns, ferry glides, and rescue techniques.
+Most paddlers need 6 to 10 guided river trips to feel confident in Class I-II rapids.
+Never paddle unfamiliar whitewater alone, and always scout drops before running them.

-The Pelican Sentinel 100X offers the best river fishing features with its stable sit-on-top design, built-in rod holders, and storage system.
-For inflatable options, the Intex Excursion Pro series includes fishing accessories while handling light rapids.
+The Pelican Sentinel 100X is our top pick for river fishing thanks to its stable sit-on-top design, self-bailing scupper holes, built-in rod holders, and ExoPak storage system.
+For paddlers who also want inflatable convenience, the INTEX Excursion Pro series includes fishing rod holders and handles light rapids while staying affordable.

 Final Recommendations